ares466/aws-notes/devops-pro/STORAGE_SERVICES.md

 Macie will generate two types of findings:
 - `Policy findings` are generated when settings are discovered that reduce the security of an S3 bucket (e.g., *Policy:IAMUser/S3BlockPublicAccessDisabled*, *Policy:IAMUser/S3BucketEncryptionDisabled*).
 - `Sensitive data findings` are generated when sensitive data is discovered in an S3 bucket (e.g., *SensitiveData:S3Object/Credentials*, *SensitiveData:S3Object/CustomIdentifier*).

+## S3 Event Notifications

+When enabled, S3 can create notifications as a result of S3 actions.
+Notifications can be in the form of SNS, SQS, EventBridge events, or Lambda Functions.

+S3 supports notification on object creation (Put, Post, Copy, CompleteMultiPartUpload), object deletion (Delete, DeleteMarkerCreated), object restoration from Glacier (Post, Completed), and Replication events (e.g., OperationMissedThreshold, OperationReplicationAfterThreshold).

+## S3 Access Logs

+When enabled, S3 will log all bucket or object access to another S3 bucket.
+Access logs are usually available within the destination bucket within a few hours.

+Log files consist of log records.
+Log records are newline-delimited.
+Attributes within a log are space-delimited.

 # EFS (Elastic File System)